ikechuwkwu11/book_library/README.md

-Flask Book Library
+# 📚 Flask Book Library

-This is a simple CRUD web application built with Flask for managing a personal book library.
-It includes user authentication, book management (add, edit, delete), and displays the full list of books on the homepage.
+A simple and intuitive CRUD web application built with Flask for managing a personal book library.
+This app includes user authentication, book management features (add, edit, delete), and displays a list of all books on the homepage.

-Features
+## 🌟 Features
 - User registration and login
 - Session management with Flask-Login
+- Add new books to your collection
+- Edit book details (title, author, etc.)
-- Add, edit, and delete books
+- Delete books from the library
 - View all books on the homepage
-- Flash messaging for user feedback
+- Flash messaging for user feedback and actions

-Tech Stack
+## 🛠 Tech Stack
+---
-- Python
+- Layer	Technology
-- Flask
+- Backend	Python, Flask
-- Flask-Login
+- Auth	Flask-Login
-- SQLAlchemy
-- SQLite
+- Database	SQLite with SQLAlchemy
-- HTML templates (Jinja2)
+- Frontend	HTML, Jinja2 Templates

+## ✅ Usage Tips
+---
+- New users must register before logging in.
+- All book management features require login.
+- Flash messages will confirm user actions and errors.

+## 🧪 Future Enhancements
+---
+- Upload book cover images
+- Search or filter books by title/author
+- Pagination for large book collections
+- Deploy to Heroku, Vercel, or Render